alt392/alt392/README.md

 - Provided visualizations and summaries on the Medicare Inpatient Hospitals by Provider and Service dataset using bootstrapping and QQ plots.
 - **Tech**: R, ggplot2
 ### Headache Severity Analysis (https://github.com/alt392/BIOST-Project-3/)
-- Analyzed a large randomized controlled trial aimed to determine the impact of the use of acupunture therpay on headaches.
+- Analyzed a large randomized controlled trial aimed to determine the impact of acupuncture therapy on headache severity.
 - Provided visualizations and summaries on headache severity among participants and drew conclusions on treatment significance.
 - **Tech**: R, ggplot2